 MASSACHUSETTS CLERKS HEARING ATTORNEY

-In Massachusetts, if the police cannot make an arrest if they do not witness the misdemeanor.
+In Massachusetts, the police cannot make an arrest if they do not witness the misdemeanor.
 Instead they must apply for a complaint through the local district court.
 The defendant receives notice in the mail to appear before a clerk magistrate.
-The clerk magistrate must then decide whether there is sufficient evidence to issue the criminal charges.
+The clerk magistrate must then decide whether there is sufficient evidence (probable cause) to issue the criminal charges.
 If the charges are not issued, then no record of it shall remain, as if it never happened.
 If charges are issued, then an arraignment will be scheduled and formal charges will be issued.
 At this point your record will reflect the criminal charge and can be used in future background checks against you.

 What Happens at the Clerks hearing?